Flows on the PGL(V)-Hitchin component: Parametrizing Frenet curves

 \subsection{Edge and triangle invariants}

-Let $\Tmc$ be an ideal triangulation of $S$ and $\Jmc$ a compatible bridge system.
-Given $\xi:\partial\Gamma\to\Fmc(V)$ a Frenet curve, we associate invariants to the edges and triangles of the triangulation $\Tmc$.
-These invariants were introduced by Fock-Goncharov \cite{FockGoncharov}, and are based on the cross ratios and triple ratios described in Section~\ref{sec:projective}.
+We fix an ideal triangulation $\Tmc$ and a compatible bridge system $\Jmc$.
+Given a Frenet curve $\xi:\partial\Gamma\to\Fmc(V)$, we associate invariants to the edges and ideal triangles of the ideal triangulation $\Tmc$.
+These invariants were introduced by Fock and Goncharov \cite{FockGoncharov}, and are based on the cross ratios and triple ratios described in Section~\ref{sec:projective}.
+They are also used in the Bonahon-Dreyer parametrization \cite{BD1} of the Hitchin component.